Some blame EU Commission for Greek obstinacy in debt talks

 After four months of talks with scant progress, hawkish governments privately blame Commission President Jean-Claude Juncker and Economics Commissioner Pierre Moscovici for muddying their message by playing "good cop".

-Greece is now close to default and still resisting unpopular labour and pension reforms that are conditions for more aid.
+Greece is now close to default and still resisting unpopular labor and pension reforms that are conditions for more aid.

 Some governments believe the creditors would get faster results if the institutions representing them -- the Commission, the European Central Bank and the International Monetary Fund -- presented a more united tough front.